huangyh09/brie/doc/brie_quant.rst

 .. note::
-   For the sake of convenience, we now recommend using Mode2-quant below to perform imputation, which leverages the average PSI values in a cell population to function as a informative prior.
+   For the sake of convenience, we now recommend using Mode2-quant below to perform imputation, which leverages the average PSI values in a cell population to function as an informative prior.

 Mode 0: None imputation
 =======================

-In this mode, the prior is uninformative logit-normal distribution with mean=0, and learned variance.
-Therefore, if a splicing event in a gene doesn't have any read, it will return a posterior with Psi's mean=0.5 and 95% confidence interval around 0.95 (most case >0.9).
+In this mode, the prior is an uninformative logit-normal distribution with mean=0, and learned variance.
+Therefore, if a splicing event in a gene doesn't have any read, it will return a posterior with Psi's mean=0.5 and 95% confidence interval around 0.95 (most cases >0.9).

-This setting is used if you have high covered data and you only want to calculate cells with sufficient reads for each interesting genes, e.g., by filtering out all genes with Psi_95CI > 0.3.
+This setting is used if you have high covered data and you only want to calculate cells with sufficient reads for each interesting gene, e.g., by filtering out all genes with Psi_95CI > 0.3.

 Otherwise, the 0.5 imputed genes will be confounded by the expression level,